The Soul Dam

 AU's voice remained calm.
 "To a life."

-ZiggyBoot's fear arrived as fury, because fear was undignified and dignity was the last possession he had never been forced to surrender.
+Zigaboot's fear arrived as fury, because fear was undignified and dignity was the last possession he had never been forced to surrender.

-"You can't do this," ZiggyBoot said.
+"You can't do this," Zigaboot said.

 AU's reply was flat.
 "It is done."